 Given that the Prime Minister’s Office, the Knesset, and nearly all government offices have been situated in Jerusalem since Israel’s independence nearly 70 years ago, it is inexplicable that countries around the world have refused to recognize Israel’s capital.
 Such negation has enabled widespread denial of any Jewish link to Jerusalem, in the public square and at the UN where Arab and Muslim nations regularly aim to adopt resolutions that ignore historical facts and deny Jewish ties to the city.
 The U.S. decision to move our embassy to Jerusalem should be heralded and other nations should be urged to recognize Jerusalem and relocate their embassies there.

-This policy paper is meant to be a resource for candidates.
-It is one of several that outlines AJC standpoints and policies on issues of core concern to our organization and our community.
+This policy paper is meant to be a resource for candidates and elected officials.
+It is one of several that outlines American Jewish Committee (AJC) standpoints and policies on issues of core concern to our organization and our community.
 Download the PDF.